opeyemiogungbe/Integrating-jenkins-with-Helm-/README.md

 This project demonstrates how to set up a Jenkins CI/CD pipeline to deploy an application using Helm to a local Kubernetes cluster.
 It’s ideal for development or proof-of-concept setups where cloud resources are not required.

 ## Project Overview
-We will be doinng the following:
+We will be doing the following:

 install and run Jenkins locally in a Docker container or natively